Thank you everybody who clicked in on my poll!

 For making period-accurate braids, to me it would make more sense to study the types of fibers, yarns, and shades of colors that were available in a particular period, and learn about the wide range of loop-braided structures and possible color-patterns for them that can be reasonably and logically inferred to have been made.
 For example, square and flat braids of 3,4,6 and 7 loops, even though they didn’t happen to be transcribed in the known documents – it is impossible that they were not well known.
 They are completely obvious on the basis of 5-loop square braids to braiders at the levels reached in those eras.
 The writers of those few known manuscripts would hardly consider it necessary to notate other square braids after notating the 5-loop ’rounde’ braid.
 Same thing for every possible color pattern that could be made with them.
 Getting across the basis of the structure (along with the possibilities opened up by using bicolor/ “departed” loops) opens up an easily-accessible range of possible color patterns that wouldn’t need to be independently notated.

 In my opinion, that approach would result in a more accurate representation of the richness of earlier periods than the continual reproduction of the same few “documented” color-patterns, in fibers not appropriate to the period, like (chemical-dyed) cotton (cotton was not available in Europe until relatively recently) and spun silk.
-Spun silk is the type of silk thread mostly sold today, and it is very different in appearance from the reeled silk (not only reeled, but usually not even twisted/ ‘thrown’ – more like floss bundles) that was used ‘in period’ only by those few people who were rich enough to afford silk, and likely only for a small percentage of all their braided accessories and trims.
-In Europe, wool and linen were used about 1000 times more frequently than silk, despite not being chosen for inclusion as samples in the few braiding manuscripts that have been left behind.
-Beautiful, fine textile work and color patterns are not just the hallmark of the richest class, either! – just think of peasant textile traditions throughout European history!
+Spun silk is the type of silk thread mostly sold today, and it is very different in construction and appearance from reeled/ filament silk (not only reeled, but usually not even twisted/ ‘thrown’ – more like floss bundles) that was used ‘in period’ — though only by those few people who were rich enough to afford silk, and likely only for a small percentage of all their braided cords, accessories and trims.
+In Europe, wool and linen were common, while silk was rare.
+Beautiful, fine textile work and intricate color patterns are not just the hallmark of the richest class, either! – just think of peasant textile traditions throughout European history!

 *Re the braids in the header photo: